-The AG für Schriftgießerei did not call itself the Aktiengesellschaft für Schriftgießerei und Maschinenbau until the late 1880s, when the J. M. Huck & Comp. foundry reorganized itself.
+The AG für Schriftgießerei did not call itself the Aktiengesellschaft für Schriftgießerei und Maschinenbau until the late 1880s, when the J. M. Huck & Comp. foundry reorganized itself – more on that below.
 An 1876 Huck specimen at the Plantin-Moretus Museum, digitized by Google Books, includes three Fette Fraktur designs: one matching Krumwiede’s design from the 1830s and two matching designs introduced by the Flinsch foundry, in 1861 and 1866, respectively.
 Huck may well have also carried the Bauer brothers’ Fette Fraktur, but it is not in this specimen and Huck can hardly be imagined as the typeface’s commissioner.

 A brief text in the 3 November 1874 issue of the Österreichische Buchdrucker-Zeitung states that the “commissioner” of the typeface was the [Karl] Fromme foundry in Vienna.
 According to the note, the smallest Fette Fraktur sizes were cut by Johann Christian Bauer, who had died in 1867.
 Fromme had ordered additional sizes from the Bauer brothers.
 That is certainly conceivable.
 The Fromme foundry became Brendler & Harler in 1876; the business issued a specimen of the Bauer’sche Fette Fraktur design, although only a page showing rather large sizes from that has so far been digitized.
 Yet, if Johann Christian Bauer cut some of the Fette Fraktur’s smaller sizes, which were those?
 An 1873 list of steel punches in A. und C. Bauer’s possession mentions the Fette Fraktur sizes 6, 8, 9, 10, 12, 14, 16, 20, and 28p sizes.
 The Bauer’sche Gießerei’s 1874 specimen of those sizes states, at its top left, that they were “cut by A. and C. Bauer.”